Apply for parental responsibility

 If you’re not the mother, you can apply to court to get parental responsibility.

-You need to be connected to the child, eg as their father, step-parent or 2nd female parent.
+You need to be connected to the child, for example as their father, step-parent or 2nd female parent.

 More than 2 people can have parental responsibility for the same child.